hightech-lowlife/hightech-lowlife.github.io/projects/016_akira_laptop_part2/016_akira_laptop_part2.md

 ## Software Setup + Final Thoughts

-After that all I had to do was set up the keyboard using sharpkeys, and it was finally finished!
+After that all I had to do was set up the keyboard using [SharpKeys](https://www.randyrants.com/category/sharpkeys/).
+The X220 keyboard isn't correctly mapped for Page Down and Pause, so you will need software to remap them.
+Other than that it works as it should It's finally finished!

 ![](23_230.jpg)
 ![](24_230.jpg)